How to make strong coffee | (8 simple Tips!)

 And if you want something different and more strong then you can also try Turkish coffee.

-How can I make my coffee stronger but not bitter?
+How can you make coffee stronger but not bitter?

 The best way to make a strong cup of coffee without bitterness is to learn completely the brewing technique you are using.

 Every brewing technique has recommended types of roast.
-For example, a light roast is best for cold brew, a medium roast is best for Drip coffee, pour-over methods, and Espresso, and a medium dark roast is best for French Press.
+For example, a light roast is best for cold brew, a medium roast is best for Drip coffee and pour-over methods, and a dark roast is best for French Press and Espresso.

-And also, there are recommended grind sizes for all the brewing techniques.
-For example, fine grounds are best for Espresso because of pressurized water and short steeping time.
+Also, there are recommended grind sizes for all the brewing techniques.
+For example, fine grounds are best for Espresso because of the very brief brewing process.
 On the other hand, coarse grounds are perfect for the French press because of their longer steeping time.

 So, you must learn all the variables as they have a significant effect on the taste of your brew.